[?] Subscribe To This Site

 Fax: 623-5581

-This quiet haven is in the center of town - although once inside the convent, you'd never know it.
-Rooms and bathrooms are shared, clean and quiet.
-The convent is next door to the American Consulate, across the street for the city's only 24-hour supermarket.
+The convent is next door to the American Consulate, across the street for the city's only 24-hour supermarket and large park.
 It's a ten minute walk to the Old City, a few minutes to the center of town.
 Breakfast is included in the price.

 The sisters who run the place are very pleasant.
 Note that the gates close at 10 p.m.
-No credit cards accepted.

-St. Andrew’s Scottish Guest House
+St. Andrew's Scottish Guesthouse

 1 David Remez Street